thoughtspot/thoughtspot.github.io/_admin/ts-cloud/private-link-snowflake.md

 2. After ThoughtSpot Support configures the AWS PrivateLink in ThoughtSpot, ask them to send you the PrivateLink Snowflake account name.

 {: id="embrace"}
-### Configure Embrace
+### Configure Connections
-[Configure Embrace for Snowflake]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-snowflake.html), using the PrivateLink Snowflake account name from ThoughtSpot Support.
+[Configure Connections for Snowflake]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-snowflake.html), using the PrivateLink Snowflake account name from ThoughtSpot Support.